falconair/sklearn-embeddings/README.md

 # Use the loaded pipeline as a simple model, it takes care of sentence-transformer encoding for you!
 model.predict(["This is a sentence"])
 ```

+### AI statement
+With assistance from Github Copilot, utilizing Claud Sonnet 3.7